 The US\$10,000 term loan has a five year term, with interest only payments until 2018.
-The loan bears interest based on 3-month Libor rates, with a rate of 1.73% as of December 31, 2014.
+The loan bears interest based on 3-month Libor rates, with a rate of 1.77% as of March 31, 2015.
 The loan is secured by the assets of a subsidiary, and is guaranteed by a third party.

 The Company entered into a \$7,500 convertible debenture agreement in 2014, in connection with the acquisition of TM and WCM (see Note 4).
+As a result of a settlement agreement with the seller, the amount of the debenture was reduced to \$6,000.
 The convertible debenture is due in 2017, with interest payable at 4.0% per year, payable quarterly in arrears.
 The convertible debenture (including any accrued and unpaid interest) may be converted by the holder, at their option, into common shares of Almonty at an exercise price of \$1.45 per share.
 There have been no conversions to date.
-At the time the debt was issued, the Company valued the conversion feature using the Black-Scholes pricing model, and recorded a value of \$208 as equity.
+At the time the debt was issued, the Company valued the conversion feature using the Black-Scholes pricing model, based on a risk-free interest rate of 1.62%, volatility of 35% based on historical volatility, expected life of 2.5 years, with no expected dividend yield, recording a value of \$208 as equity, which amount was reduced to \$167 after the above-noted settlement.
 The difference between the carrying value and the face value of the convertible debenture is accreted using the effective interest rate method.

-As at December 31, 2014, the components of the convertible debenture are as follows:
+As at March 31, 2015, the components of the convertible debenture are as follows:

-Face value 7,500
+Face value 6,000

-Balance to be accreted (200)
+Balance to be accreted (143)

-7,300
+5,857

 The capital leases relate to certain equipment and vehicles.
-The leases carry implied interest rates of between 2.75% and 8.50%.
+The leases carry implied interest rates of between 3.00% and 8.50%.